Erie Invaders

 The Erie Invaders were a professional indoor American football team based in Erie, Pennsylvania.
 They were members of the original Indoor Football League founded in 1999 and began play in 2000 at Louis J. Tullio Arena in Erie.
 They competed in the Southern Division of the Eastern Conference.
 They were coached by Gary Tufford.
-After a 6-8 season and a defeat in the playoffs, the franchise folded due to financial reasons.
+After a 6-8 season and a defeat in the playoffs, the franchise folded because AF2 bought the IFL.